Cloudkibo/OldKiboEngage/Documentation/USERGUIDE.md

 ### Message Channels
 Channels are topical conversation threads within the inbox.
 Channel is assigned to Team.A team can have more than one channel

-### Teams
+### Groups
-Teams are the organizational units like IT,Customer Support ,Sales e.t.c with in a Company
+Groups are the organizational units like IT,Customer Support ,Sales e.t.c with in a Company

 ### Personalized Calls
 client can have option to decide which support agent he wants to talk to.Clients can choose specific agent to discuss their issue.